-The Company recognized \$10.4 million in royalty revenues under the Genentech collaboration during the years ended December 31, 2019 and 2018.
-The Company also recorded \$0.5 million and \$0.6 million, respectively, as cost of royalty revenues within the costs and expenses section of its consolidated statements of operations and comprehensive loss during these same periods.
+The Company recognized \$10.7 million and \$10.4 million in royalty revenues under the Genentech collaboration during the years ended December 31, 2020 and December 31, 2019, respectively.
+The Company also recorded \$0.5 million as cost of royalty revenues within the costs and expenses section of its consolidated statements of operations and comprehensive loss during these same periods.
 Cost of royalty revenues is comprised of the 5% of the royalties earned by Curis Royalty with respect to Erivedge outside Australia, and 5% direct net sales in Australia (subject to decrease on expiration of the patent in April 2019 to 5% of the royalty payments that Curis Royalty receives from Genentech, through February 2022), that the Company is obligated to pay to university licensors.

-As further discussed in Note 8, a portion of royalty revenues received from Genentech on net sales of Erivedge will be paid to the Purchasers pursuant to the Oberland Purchase Agreement.
-The Company recorded research and development revenues of \$0.1 million during the years ended December 31, 2019 and 2018, respectively, related to expenses incurred by the Company on behalf of Genentech that were paid by the Company and for which Genentech is obligated to reimburse the Company.
+As further discussed in Note 9, a portion of royalty revenues received from Genentech on net sales of Erivedge will be paid to the Purchasers pursuant to the Oberland Purchase Agreement.
+The Company recorded other revenue of \$0.1 million during the years ended December 31, 2020 and December 31, 2019, related to expenses incurred by the Company on behalf of Genentech that were paid by the Company and for which Genentech is obligated to reimburse the Company.

-Genentech incurred expenses of \$0.2 million and \$0.1 million, respectively, under this collaboration for which the Company is obligated to reimburse to Genentech, and which the Company has recorded as contra-revenues which have been net against research and development revenues in its consolidated statements of operations and comprehensive loss.
+Genentech incurred expenses of \$0.2 million and \$0.2 million in 2020 and 2019, respectively, under this collaboration for which the Company is obligated to reimburse to Genentech, and which the Company has recorded as contra-revenues in its consolidated statements of operations and comprehensive loss.
 The Company will continue to recognize revenue for expense reimbursement as such reimbursable expenses are incurred, provided that the provisions of the ASC 606 are met.

-The Company has recorded as amounts receivable from Genentech under this collaboration, comprised primarily of Erivedge royalties earned in the fourth quarters of 2019 and 2018 of \$3.2 million and \$2.9 million as of December 31, 2019 and 2018, respectively, in "accounts receivable" in the Company's current assets section of its consolidated balance sheets.
+The Company has recorded as amounts receivable from Genentech under this collaboration, comprised primarily of Erivedge royalties earned in the fourth quarters of 2020 and 2019 of \$3.0 million and \$3.2 million as of December 31, 2020 and 2019, respectively, in "accounts receivable" in the Company's current assets section of its consolidated balance sheets.